With summer coming to an end in Bloomfield, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can sanitize it by flowing thinned bleach through the tube to flush the line.
-Or you can get a new tube.
+If it’s dirty, you can clean it by flowing watered-down bleach through the tube to flush the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Stanford Heating & Cooling can make your unit more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to book your routine maintenance!
+We also provide convenient service agreements, so you won’t forget to book your annual maintenance!